ceteri/exelixi/README.md

 _Fossil Record_:
-an archive of Individuals that did not survive, persisted to durable storage and used to limit ergodic behaviors in search -- and also used for analysis after an algorithm terminates
+an archive of Individuals that did not survive, persisted to durable storage and used to limit ergodic behaviors in search -- and also used for analysis after an algorithm run terminates

 _Framework_:
 a long-running process that maintains state for the system parameters and models parameters, obtains resources for the Executors, coordinates Executors through successive generations, and reports results; also handles all of the user interaction